-Create a serverless, globally distributed REST API with Fauna · Cloudflare Workers docs
+Create a serverless, globally distributed REST API with Fauna

 $ curl \ --data '{"quantity": 5}' \ --header 'Content-Type: application/json' \ --request PATCH \ http://127.0.0.1:8787/products/<document_id>/add-quantity

-The response should be the entire full updated document with five additional items in the quantity:
+The response should be the entire updated document with five additional items in the quantity:

 Update product response